.

 While the South Pasadena Police Department does not have jurisdiction over the facility, Police Chief Joe Payne says the department has increased patrols in recent months due to resident concerns.

-Editor's Note: A previous version of this article incorrectly stated that Verdugo Valley Skilled Nursing & Wellness Centre in Montrose was found guilty of 11 charges of felony abuse and neglect in 2011.
-The story further incorrectly referred to a charge of “felony abuse and neglect”, based on an announcement by the California Attorney General’s office.
-In fact, the Centre was indicted on a single charge of felony neglect, and the matter was settled with that charge being dismissed without a conviction or other finding or admission of guilt, according to Daniel A. Saunders of Bingham McCutchen LLP, who represents Brius Management, which manages Verdugo Valley.
+Editor's Note: A previous version of this article incorrectly described a 2011 indictment against Verdugo Valley Skilled Nursing & Wellness Centre in Montrose.
+The story further incorrectly described the resolution of the matter, which was in fact a settlement with the charge being dismissed without conviction or other finding or admission of guilt, according to Daniel A. Saunders of Bingham McCutchen LLP, who represents Brius Management, which manages Verdugo Valley.
 Patch regrets the errors.

 Update: South Pasadena Police officers have handled more than 65 calls of both "petty and serious nature" at the over the last two years, Chief Joe Payne said in a press release Thursday.